Personal Care, Beauty, and Cosmetology Insurance

 Cost of a business owner's policy for personal care professionals.

-What do different personal care businesses pay for a BOP?
+What do different personal care businesses pay for a BOP

-Median annual cost of a business owner's policy by personal care profession.
+Average annual cost of a business owner's policy by personal care profession.

-Which BOP limits do personal care companies choose?
+BOP limits personal care companies typically choose

-Most personal care businesses (90%) choose a business owner’s policy with a $1 million per-occurrence limit and a $2 million aggregate limit.
+Most personal care businesses (87%) choose a business owner’s policy with a $1 million per-occurrence limit and a $2 million aggregate limit.

 Professional liability insurance icon

-Professional liability insurance costs for personal care businesses
+Professional liability insurance

 Many personal care professionals choose to bundle professional liability insurance with their BOP or general liability policy to save money and broaden their coverage.